markusloffler/NSLogger/README.markdown

 - Preferences window/advanced colors: Added arrow buttons to reorder the list
 - Preferences window/font & colors: Added buttons to make all texts bigger or smaller
+- Added buttons to toggle display of timestamp deltas and the tag

 &nbsp;
 <hr/>